learlab/itell/apps/demo/content/textbook/13-drawing-conclusions-and-reporting-the-results.md

     correct: false
   - answer: "d.\tAll of the above"
     correct: false
-- !Structured
-  question: "9.\tWhich of the following is NOT an example of an operational definition of a psychological construct?"
+- question: "9.\tWhich of the following is NOT an example of an operational definition of a psychological construct?"
   answers:
   - answer: "a.\tA child psychologist administers an intelligence test to assess the cognitive development of children"
     correct: false